-Each light peach-colored, biconvex, film-coated, oblong-shaped tablet with "XELODA" engraved on one side and "150" on the reverse, contains capecitabine 150 mg.
+Each light peach-colored, biconvex, film-coated, oblong-shaped tablet, with "XELODA" engraved on one side and "150" on the other, contains capecitabine 150 mg.
 Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, lactose anhydrous, magnesium stearate, microcrystalline cellulose, synthetic red iron oxide, synthetic yellow iron oxide, talc, and titanium dioxide.

-Each peach-colored, biconvex, film-coated, oblong-shaped tablet with "XELODA" engraved on one side and "500" on the reverse, contains capecitabine 500 mg.
+Each peach-colored, biconvex, film-coated, oblong-shaped tablet, with "XELODA" engraved on one side and "500" on the other, contains capecitabine 500 mg.
 Nonmedicinal ingredients: croscarmellose sodium, hydroxypropyl methylcellulose, lactose anhydrous, magnesium stearate, microcrystalline cellulose, synthetic red iron oxide, synthetic yellow iron oxide, talc, and titanium dioxide.

 Who should NOT take this medication?

 Do not take capecitabine if you:

 - are allergic to capecitabine, 5-fluorouracil, or to any of the ingredients of the medication